aaronclimbs/aaronclimbs/README.template.md

 I'm Aaron Keisler, a self-taught web developer, legal technology advocate and occasional mountain climber.

 I like find technical solutions to problems and learn why things work the way they do.
-Constant user of 'inspect element' and the 'network' and 'debug' panels of a browser's Developer Tools.
+Constant user of 'inspect element' and the 'network' and 'debug' panels of every browser's Developer Tools.

 To learn more about me, please visit my [dev.to](https://dev.to/aaronclimbs) blog or my [portfolio](https://keisler.dev).